sirn/fanboi2/README.md

 -   `make test` run tests.

-Most of these commands make use of VENVDIR and ENVFILE.
+Most of these commands make use of VENVDIR.

 ### The Adventurous Way